Dremet/tsura_server_scripts/README.md

-# tsura_server_scripts
+# TSURA Server Scripts

-Collection of scripts used on dedicated servers for Turbo Sliders Unlimited within the TSURA community
+Collection of scripts used on dedicated servers for Turbo Sliders Unlimited within the TSURA community, see https://tsura.org